AgalmicVentures/Werk/README.md

 of samples.
 * `SummaryStatistics` and `RangedSummaryStatistics`: Calculate basic summary statistics (count, average, std-dev, and optionally min/max).
+* `WeightedSummaryStatistics`: Calculate summary statistics on a weighted set of samples.

 ### Profiling
-In order to maintain performant code and identify outliers which require remediation, a light-weight profiling implementation is provided. `Profile`s keep track of the start and end times of a given sample, and then insert the delta into an `OrderStatistics` instance.
+In order to maintain performant code and identify outliers which require remediation, a light-weight profiling implementation is provided.

+`Profile`s keep track of the start and end times of a given sample, and then insert the delta into an `OrderStatistics` instance.
 Once that instance has a certain number of samples (default=100), the `OrderStatistics` is sampled at various fractiles into a set `SummaryStatistics` instances, then cleared.
-This allows for an O(1) implementation while still collection some fractile information.
+This allows for an O(1) implementation while still collecting information about the 50th, 75th, 90th, 95th, and 99th percentile times.

 `Profile`s are named and held by a `ProfileManager` class which allows exporting the summary statistics to JSON for upstream analysis.